buqhek/power_outages_analysis/README.md

 For my datetime preprocessor, I spent a lot of time thinking of unique features I could engineer from knowing the exact date and time of an outage starting and ending.
 Below are some of the ideas I thought of:

-- **Basic Temporal Features:** Building featurs for the day, month, hour, day of week (like Monday or Wednesday), or fiscal quarter.
+- **Basic Temporal Features:** Building features for the day, month, hour, day of week (like Monday or Wednesday), or fiscal quarter.

 - **Basic Business Context** Building binary features that checks if the outages starts on a weekend, or during business hours.